 Data will help you stretch your spend

 If you want to constantly get great results from a small PPC spend, you need to consistently study the data that your PPC campaigns are producing.

 While there are some things that you can do ahead of time, to ensure that your campaign is going to succeed, monitoring your campaign data is what’s ultimately going to help you in the long run.

 As a result, it’s important that you set up conversion tracking for your campaigns.

-Download this cheat sheet to learn how to run a PPC campaign on a shoe string budget and still get big results.
+Download this cheat sheet to learn how to run a PPC campaign on a shoe string budget and still get big conversion rate results.

 You won’t have to rely on gut feeling or approximation that’s based on data that you gather from other sources.

 When you know what’s driving positive results, you can quickly cut costs and allocate spending, so that your ads are generating a positive ROI.

 Note: In this post, we’re going to assume that you’re using AdWords as your primary PPC method.